top of page

 Where every child can feel at home.

 Our mission is to provide the latest evidence-based treatment strategies in therapy using a play-based, fun, and child-centered approach that maximizes each child's potential.
-We build up a child's self-esteem and strive to be partners with each family to promote growth and overall communication.
+We build up a child's self-esteem and strive to be partners with each family to promote growth and overall independence.

 Please note that we have out of network benefits with almost all insurance companies.